Home » News » Weather » Winter Storm Warning Issued for Centre County

 ,

-Just as the snow from a late January storm in Centre County had finally melted, more is on the way Sunday — though how much remains uncertain.
+Just as the snow from a late January storm in Centre County had finally melted, more is on the way Sunday.

-The National Weather Service at State College has issue a winter storm watch for Centre County and much of central Pennsylvania from late Saturday night to 1 p.m.
+The National Weather Service at State College has issue a winter storm warning for Centre County and much of central Pennsylvania from 1 a.m.
+Sunday to 1 p.m.
 Monday.
-The watch says heavy snow with accumulations ranging from 3 to 8 inches are possible.
+Heavy snow with accumulations ranging from 4 to 9 inches are possible, along with wind gusts up to 40 mph, according to the warning, which was upgraded Saturday night from the winter storm watch issued earlier in the day

 In the State College area, the NWS forecasts about 2 to 6 inches between early Sunday and Monday.
 As of Saturday afternoon, AccuWeather forecasts intermittent wet snow with the greatest likelihood of accumulations ranging from 2 to 4 inches.